Introduction: AI-powered death from the sky

 Danger zone expanded from 10 to 25 miles

-Bomber and kamikaze drones can blow up a moving car as far as 18-25 miles (30-40 km) behind the front.
+Bomber and kamikaze drones can blow up a person or a moving car as far as 18-25 miles (30-40 km) behind the front.
 Thanks to radio re-transmitters, they can now fly over the radio horizon, over the hills and forests.
 But that’s not all.

 2